crowbarmaster/BedrockManagementService/README.md

 ## Quick-start guide

+!!
+NOTICE !!
+A couple of keys have changed in the `globals.conf` file:
+`LogServersToFile` should be changed to `LogServerOutput` `LogServiceToFile` should be changed to `LogServiceOutput` This change is only an issue for you if you are updating the service.
+New installs are not affected.

 This service can be run strictly as a windows service, or as a regular console application.
 Download the latest release and extract to any directory.
 Run BedrockService.Service.exe, this will automatically download the latest copy of BDS (Bedrock Dedicated Server) from minecraft.net, extract to the default directory of C:\MCBedrockService, deploy stock settings and start the server.
 Once the new server is running, you can either close it and modify the configs with a text editor (see below for more details) or modify/add servers from the GUI Client.